Takamine (guitar manufacturer): Short-lived partnership with Martin and "Lawsuit Era"

 In the late 60s, American guitar company Martin planned to produce cheaper guitars in Japan based on their drawings through a local provider.
 The search for a partnering company pointed them towards musical instrument distributor Coast Wholesale, which already had several contacts in Japan, one of them being Takamine.

 Takamine was then commissioned to build a batch of steel-stringed guitars that had the same features as the Martin ones, which were sold under the name Sigma Guitars.
 The arrangement worked well for a time, until 1968 when Martin ended their partnership with Coast Wholesale, which was acquired by competitor company Kaman Music, which at the time owned Ovation.
-Karman Music would later hold Takamine's distribution rights in the United States in excess of 40 years.
+Kaman Music would later hold Takamine's distribution rights in the United States in excess of 40 years.
 The "Sigma Guitars" brand was later discontinued by Martin in 2007 and the rights to the name were acquired by German company AMI Musical Instruments, which resumed production of the brand.

 In the early 1970s, soon after the partnership ended, as with many Japanese-based musical brands at the time, Takamine borrowed designs and shapes from other brands before developing its own original visual identity and catalog.
 In Takamine's case, they used headstock and logo designs that looked similar to ones created by established American brands such as previously mentioned Martin and Guild.